 Businesses are not bound to follow every objective on a given list.
 However, some customer service goals are fairly important for long-term growth and sustainability, especially going into 2025.
 For each goal below, we also provide a SMART way to help you create and achieve it.

-SMART Goal Example: "Increase the overall customer satisfaction score from 6.5 to 7.5 by December 31, 2025, by improving response time and support quality."
+"Increase the overall customer satisfaction score from 6.5 to 7.5 by December 31, 2026, by improving response time and support quality."

 Loyal customers offer several benefits.
 They generate more consistent revenue for businesses, offer valuable (relevant) feedback, and often become brand advocates.
 They are also much cheaper to keep in the bigger picture compared to acquiring new customers.

-SMART Goal Example: "Reduce customer churn rate to 10 percent by the end of 2025 through targeted retention programs and personalized engagement."
+"Reduce customer churn rate to 10% by the end of 2025 through personalized engagement."

-Conversational AI uses intelligent virtual agents (IVAs) to automate your routine (mainly mundane) customer service tasks.
+Conversational AI uses IVAs to automate your routine (mainly mundane) customer service tasks.
 These advanced systems can understand human language and respond in kind by mimicking an actual human agent for tailored experiences.

 The results of this automation?
 24/7 support coverage, lower response times, higher accuracies and first-contact resolutions, better call routing, and a lot more that collectively improve customer satisfaction and experience on several fronts.